-In pediatric patients, the initial dose of methyl-prednisolone may vary depending on the specific disease entity being treated.
+In pediatric patients, the initial dose of methy prednisolone may vary depending on the specific disease entity being treated.
 The range of initial doses is 0.11 to 1.6 mg/kg/day in three or four divided doses (3.2 to 48 mg/m2 bsa/day).

-The National Heart, Lung, and Blood Institute (NHLBI) recommended dosing for systemic predisone, prednisone, or methylprednisolone in pediatric patients whose asthma is uncontrolled by inhaled corticosteroids and long-acting bronchodilators is 1 to 2 mg/kg/day in single or divided doses.
-It is further recommended that short course, or "burst" therapy, be continued until the patient achieves a peak expiratory flow rate of 80% of his or her personal best or until symptoms resolve.
+The National Heart, Lung, and Blood Institute (NHLBI) recommended dosing for systemic prednisone, prednisolone, or methylprednisolone in pediatric patients whose asthma is uncontrolled by inhaled corticosteroids and long-acting bronchodilators is 1 to 2 mg/kg/day in single or divided doses.
+It is further recommended that short course or "burst" therapy, be continued until the patient achieves a peak expiratory flow rate of 80% of his or her personal best or until symptoms resolve.
 This usually requires 3 to 10 days of treatment, although it can take longer.
-There is no evidence that tapering the dose after improvement will prevent a relapse.
-Dosage may be reduced for infants and children
+There is no evidence that tapering the dose after improvement will prevent a relapse gradually when the drug has been administered for more than a few days.
+If a period of spontaneous remission occurs in a chronic condition, treatment should be discontinued.
+Routine laboratory studies, such as urinalysis, two-hour postprandial blood sugar, determination of blood pressure and body weight, and a chest X-ray should be made at regular intervals during prolonged therapy.
+Upper GI X-rays are desirable in patients with an ulcer history or significant dyspepsia.

 Dosage may be reduced for infants and children but should be governed more by the severity of the condition and response of the patient than by age or size.
 It should not be less than 0.5 mg per kg every 24 hours.
+Dosage must be decreased or discontinued